Fashion Santa Is Coming To Town

 He’s lean as a rake and wears a sharp three-piece Ted Baker suit and Jimmy Choo shoes.
 But he does have a magnificent and lush silver beard—which is all truly his.

-He is one of Canada’s top male models and has been in the industry for nearly 30 years.
+He is one of Canada’s top male models and has been in the industry for about 30 years.

 He would be the male equivalent to Canadian supermodel Linda Evangelista, having worked for fashion giants such as Versace, Donna Karan, Giorgio Armani and Dolce and Gabbana.